Main Line Spine Health Letter Logo

 Platelet-rich plasma (PRP) injections can treat osteoarthritis joint pain.
 PRP therapy takes a patient’s own blood, concentrates the platelets in that blood, and then reinjects them to accelerate the healing of injured tendons, ligaments, muscles, and joints.
 Research studies and clinical practice have also shown PRP injections can alter the immune response to help reduce inflammation.

-Many of these injections often are effective in reducing or stopping your joint pain, but it’s important to remember that they may not keep the pain from returning.
+While many of these injections often are effective in reducing or stopping your joint pain, but it’s important to remember that they may not keep the pain from returning.
 They’re most effective when used with other therapies.
-Weight loss and physical therapy can go a long way toward relieving pain.
-If other treatments have failed, Main Line Spine’s doctors and clinical team will consider more advanced options.
+Weight loss and physical therapy can also go a long way toward relieving pain.